aaronlindsey/gigem/README.md

 - There are three REST endpoints, `/api/games`, `/api/players`, `/api/predictions`, which support GET, POST, and DELETE requests.
 - The default username/password is `admin`/`admin`.

+## Change Log

+- **2021-09-03**
+  - Each player's worst score will now be dropped in the overall score calculation.
+  - It is now possible to earn a bonus for predicting the exact score of a game.
+- **2021-08-21**
+  - Allow running the game as a single Java process.
+  - Upgrade gradle and gradle dependencies.